Sandra Maischberger: Other activities

 In 2001, Maischberger and many other famous Berliners took part in the street art activity Buddy Bear Berlin Show.
 The proceeds raised from auctioning many bears were given to several children's and youth projects in Berlin.
 The bear designed by Maischberger in homage to the sculptures of Niki de Saint Phalle was auctioned in 2003 at Mercedes World at the Salzufer in Berlin.
 The total proceeds came to over €171,000.
 Today, the bear can be found at the museum in Bad Pyrmont.

 In 2008, Maischberger founded an organization called Vincentino, which helps expose underprivileged children to the arts through sponsoring cultural projects in schools.
 Moreover, she supports the work done by the Freya von Moltke Foundation and the Kreisau Initiative in the running of the New Kreisau in regards to the opportunities that are given to the younger population throughout Europe.

+Launched at the 81st Venice International Film Festival in Italy, Sandra produced the documentary directed by Andres Veiel, Riefenstahl, a documentary about the German filmmaker Leni Riefenstahl.

 Recognition

 Maischberger has been awarded numerous prizes, including the Golden Camera from German magazine Hörzu for her Helmut Schmidt interview.